huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image_copy.md

 * `target_region` - (Optional, String, ForceNew) Specifies the target region name.
   If specified, it means cross-region replication.

-* `description` - (Optional, String, ForceNew) Specifies the description of the copy image.
-  Changing this parameter will create a new resource.

 * `kms_key_id` - (Optional, String, ForceNew) Specifies the master key used for encrypting an image.
   Only copying scene within a region is supported.
 Changing this parameter will create a new resource.